ArmandPhilippot/coldark/packages/coldark-vscode/README.md

 Coldark for VS Code can be installed via the extension manager by searching for "_Coldark_".

+Coldark is available in the [VisualStudio Marketplace](https://marketplace.visualstudio.com/items?itemName=ArmandPhilippot.coldark) and in the [Open VSX Registry](https://open-vsx.org/extension/armandphilippot/coldark).
+So, you can install it in VS Code, Code - OSS and VSCodium.

 ## Disclaimer

 - I tested the theme on Linux (Manjaro) and Windows, but not on Mac.